observablehq/database-proxy/README.md

 # @observablehq/database-proxy

-The database proxy is a simple Node.js webserver that accepts secure requests from your Observable notebooks, and proxies queries to a PostgreSQL or MySQL database — one that is not necessarily exposed to the web.
+The database proxy is a simple Node.js webserver that accepts secure requests from your Observable notebooks, and proxies queries to a PostgreSQL, MySQL, Snowflake, SQL Server, Databricks or Oracle database — one that is not necessarily exposed to the web.
 You can use the database proxy to securely connect to databases on your local computer, on an intranet or within a VPN.

 ## Installation